Pylons/pyramid/docs/narr/testing.rst

 "coverage": it's usually possible to supply a unit under test with arguments and/or an environment which causes *all* of its potential codepaths to be executed.
-This is usually not as easy to do with a set of integration or functinal tests, but integration and functional testing provides a measure of assurance that your "units" work together, as they will be expected to when your application is run in production.
+This is usually not as easy to do with a set of integration or functional tests, but integration and functional testing provides a measure of assurance that your "units" work together, as they will be expected to when your application is run in production.